opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 While the top 4 are self-explanatory, we will be using the `string_attribute` filter to create a negative filter.
 We will be dropping specific service traces that we do not want sampled and sampling all other traces.
 Since there is no blocklist for filters, this is a workaround to sample all but cherrypick services that you might not want sampled.
 We can do this by:

 - **&#8594;** In the agent config, adding a span attribute for all traces with a key/value pair (e.g - retain_span/false) using attribute processor.
-- **&#8594;** In the agent config, adding another attribute processor now to override that value to false for cherrypicked services that we don't want sampled.
+- **&#8594;** In the agent config, adding another attribute processor now to override that value to false for cherrypicked services that we don't want to be sampled.
 - **&#8594;** In the gateway config, we can now use the string attribute filter on tail based sampling with the **key: retain_span** and **value: true**.
 This would then lead to all traces without *retain_span: true* attribute not being sampled.

 <details>